frank-mitchell-com/nomadsec/README.md

   -D, --debug           write debugging info to error stream -o OUTPUT, --output OUTPUT
                         output file
-  -j, --json            write output as JSON --separator SEPARATOR
+  -a, --abbreviate      abbreviate common strings in default format -j, --json            write output as JSON --separator SEPARATOR
                         write with the given character as a separator